Jake2

 Jake2 is a Java port of the GPL release of the Quake II game engine.

 History

 The 0.9.1 version of Jake2 was shown by the JOGL team for JavaOne 2004, to present an example of Java-OpenGL interoperability.
 Jake2 has since been used by Sun as an example of Java Web Start capabilities for games distribution over the internet.

-As of August 2012, development is still active in the LWJake2 fork, which removed JOGL/JOAL in favor of the LWJGL.
+As of August 2012, development is still active in the LWJake2 fork, which removed JOGL/JOAL in favor of LWJGL.